 Next is the method of treatment.
 Glasses, such as varifocals and bifocals are the most common means of correcting Presbyopia, but they’re far from the most convenient solution.
 Broken rims, lost pairs, foggy and scratched lenses, their overtness and incompatibility with exercise and sport; these are just some of the impracticalities that make them far from perfect solutions.

 In fact, it was due to such poor treatment options for presbyopia that a team including Professor Dan Reinstein developed a Laser Eye Surgery technique called Laser Blended Vision.

 First introduced in 2005, Laser Blended Vision has freed thousands of patients from the effects of presbyopia and allowed them to avoid the pains of traditional treatment methods.

 So there is life after presbyopia.
 Admitting your vision isn’t what it used to be no longer has to mean spending the rest of your life wondering where you put your glasses — it can be the first step to securing many more years of youthful vision.

 There’s no escaping presbyopia, so what age will it affect me?

 If you have a refractive error such as longsightedness or astigmatism, presbyopia will likely affect you earlier rather than later.
-But someone with good eyesight and no refractive errors may not experience it until their mid to late 40’s.
+But someone with good eyesight and no refractive error may not experience it until their mid to late 40’s.
 It’s also worth noting that some conditions such as diabetes can speed up its onset.
 If you are shortsighted, then you will find yourself taking off your glasses to read – again, this will usually happen in your mid to late 40’s.

 If you’d like to find out more about presbyopia, or book a consultation with us, leave us a comment or call us on 020 7224 1005.